washingtonyachtclub/documents/README.md

 # WYC Documents

-Official Washington Yacht Club governing documents (constitution, by-laws, policies) stored as markdown and converted to PDF for public access.
+Official Washington Yacht Club governing documents (constitution, by-laws, policies, and code of conduct) stored as markdown and converted to PDF for public access.

 ## Deployment